PrestaShop/docs/themes/assets/index.rst

 **ID**

-This unique identitier needed for each asset.
+This unique identifier needed for each asset.
 This is useful to either override or unregister something already loaded by the Core or a native module.

 **Relative path**